naveen666n/screen-annotation-application/README.md

 - **Quit** - Properly closes application (no hanging processes)
 - Simple toolbar with all essential controls

+### 🎨 Custom App Icon
+- Beautiful blue gradient icon with pen and magnifier
+- Represents both core features (drawing + magnifying)
+- Professional appearance in dock and applications folder
+- No more default Electron icon!

 ## Quick Start

 ### Installation